helmutkemper/iotmaker.docker.builder/doc.md

 #### AddFilterToLog

-Similar: AddFilterToLogWithReplace(), AddFilterToLog()
+Similar: AddFilterToLogWithReplace\(\)\, AddFilterToLog\(\)

-English: Adds a filter to search and convert a textual value to a column in the log file.
-Input: label: Value to be placed in the log file column. match: Simple text searched in the container's standard output to activate the filter filter: Regular expression used to filter what goes into the log using the `valueToGet` parameter.
+English: Adds a filter to search and convert a textual value to a column in the log file\.
+Input: label: Value to be placed in the log file column\. match: Simple text searched in the container's standard output to activate the filter filter: Regular expression used to filter what goes into the log using the \`valueToGet\` parameter\.

 ```
 Note: - This function is used in conjunction with SetCsvLogPath(), StartMonitor(), StopMonitor().
 ```

-Português: Adiciona um filtro para procurar e converter um valor textual em uma coluna no arquivo de log.
-Entrada: label: Valor do rótulo a ser colocado na coluna do arquivo de log. match: Texto simples procurado na saída padrão do container para ativar o filtro filter: Expressão regular usada para filtrar o que vai para o log usando o parâmetro `valueToGet`.
+Português: Adiciona um filtro para procurar e converter um valor textual em uma coluna no arquivo de log\.
+Entrada: label: Valor do rótulo a ser colocado na coluna do arquivo de log\. match: Texto simples procurado na saída padrão do container para ativar o filtro filter: Expressão regular usada para filtrar o que vai para o log usando o parâmetro \`valueToGet\`\.

 ```
 Nota: - Esta função é usada em conjunto com SetCsvLogPath(), StartMonitor(), StopMonitor()